Ilyas355/PP4/README.md

      - Django
      - Unitest (Django’s unit tests)

-### Libraries and Programs Used

-   - ## Libraries and Programs Used
+- ### Libraries and Programs Used

     - Git - Was used for version control, the Gitpod terminal to commit and push to GitHub.

     - [GitHub](https://github.com/) - Was used to store the project code and display the project in GitHub Pages.

     - [Balsamiq](https://www.Balsamiq.com/) - Was used to create the wireframes.

     - [Lucid](https://lucid.app/) - Was used to create the flowcharts.

     - Google Dev Tools- Were used to test and troubleshoot the webpage as well as fix problems with responsive design and styling.

     - [Favicon](https://favicon.io/) - Was used to take the logo and make it into a favicon.

     - [Heroku](heroku.com) - Where used for Deployment.

     - [Bootstrap](https://getbootstrap.com/) - Where used for CSS and some HTML.

     - [PostgreSQL](https://www.postgresql.org/) - Was used for PostgreSQL database hosting.

     - [Cloudinary](https://console.cloudinary.com/) - Where used to save static media files.

 ---